The first thing to know about acquiring your loan is that you don’t “get a loan”. You purchase a loan product.

 Lender-Required Settlement Costs

-Your lender may require you to obtain certain settlement services, such as a new survey, mortgage insurance or title insurance.
+Your lender may require you to obtain certain settlement services, such as mortgage insurance or a lenders policy of title insurance.
 It may also order and charge you for other settlement-related services, such as the appraisal or credit report.
 A lender may also charge other fees, such as fees for loan processing, document preparation, underwriting, flood certification or an application fee.
-You may wish to ask for an estimate of fees and settlement costs before choosing a lender.
+You will want to ask for an estimate of fees and settlement costs before choosing a lender.
 Some lenders offer “no cost” or “no point” loans but normally cover these fees or costs by charging a higher interest rate.

 “Locking in” your rate or points at the time of application or during the processing of your loan will keep the rate and/or points from changing until settlement or closing of the escrow process.
-Ask your lender if there is a fee to lock-in the rate, and whether the fee reduces the amount you have to pay for points.
-Find out how long the lock-in is good, what happens if it expires, and whether the lock-in fee is refundable if your application is rejected.
+Ask your lender if there is a fee to lock-in the rate and for how many days, and whether the fee reduces the amount you have to pay for points.
+Find out what happens if it expires, and whether the lock-in fee is refundable if your application is rejected.

 Tax and Insurance Payments

 Your monthly mortgage payment will be used to repay the money you borrowed, plus interest.
 Part of your monthly payment may be deposited into an “escrow account” (also known as a “reserve” or “impound” account) so your lender or servicer can pay your real estate taxes, property insurance, mortgage insurance and/or flood insurance.
 Ask your lender or mortgage broker if you will be required to set up an escrow or impound account for taxes and insurance payments.